lvgl/lv_binding_rust/README.md

 The bindings are still in development.
 There are many features of LVGL that needs to be exposed by `lvgl-rs`.
 In this section you can check what is implemented at the moment.

+Unsafe bindings are located in `lvgl-sys` folder are generated via `bindgen`.

+Safe bindings are generated using the `lvgl-codegen` lib, which takes the raw unsafe bindings and generate safe/rust idiomatic bindings (check the `build.rs` script in the `lvgl` folder).

 ### Features

 List of LVGL features that impacts the library usage in general.